sematext/docs/docs/guide/monitoring-guide.md

 title: APM Guide
 description: Sematext Cloud is a modern monitoring, log management, transaction tracing, and real user monitoring system that includes over 40 monitoring integrations.
 It is a suite of products that combine high-quality logging experience with other monitoring and alerting devops tools helping fix IT production issues

-With over 40 integrations, Sematext application and IT infrastruscture monitoring platform lets you collect metrics and events across your whole stack.
+With over 40 integrations, Sematext application and IT infrastructure monitoring platform lets you collect metrics and events across your whole stack.
 Get started in minutes with out-of-the-box dashboards, alerts and anomaly detection rules, and ability to analyze your metrics by a number of context-aware filters.

 Our APM SaaS / on-premises IT monitoring service goes beyond just collecting metrics.
 Uncover slowest DB operation types, view full SQL statements, see end-to-end HTTP transaction context, get top 10 operations by throughput, latency, or time consumed, filter DB operations by type, and more...